 Who’s Using the Framework

 Grant Thornton’s report ‘The Board: creating and protecting value’ used DLMA Anaylsis to undertake a cross- sector review executives and non-executives from a range of organisations including charities, housing associations, universities, local government, private companies and publically listed companies.

 This report uses the DLMA analysis which categorises skills into four areas: Directorship, Leadership, Management and Assurance.
 This powerful tool provides a framework (see graph 1) with which to evaluate how well an organisation is performing in balance of skills and understanding of roles; and responsibilities between the executive and Board.
 It helps align risk (value protection) and opportunity (value creation) with overarching strategy and purpose.

 The tool has also been reported on by other consultants, such as Perivan Technologies in the UK:

 The idea is that by looking at these four quadrants, the board can ensure that they have a balance of the abilities needed to tackle their wide-ranging responsibilities.

 It can also help to identify whether members are currently using its time and energy in the right places.
 The report says that – for a board to be effective – both executive and non-executive directors need to create value (seize opportunities) and protect value (manage risk).

-* As a matter of practice, corporate governance has come to be used as both a singular noun to describe the process of value protection and a collective noun inclusive of value creation and value protection processes.
-The precedent for this usage is management which is used as both a singular noun to describe the process of managing and a collective noun inclusive of managing and leading.
+* As a matter of practice, corporate governance has come to be used in all kinds of ways I find unhelpful.
+For example it has been used as both a singular noun to describe the (a) the process of value protection in dozens of different ways (b) investment strategy by other means and (c) a collective noun inclusive of value creation and value protection processes.
+But to be honest with myself, the real reason I avoid corporate governance is because it’s not much of an acronym.